USDA-FSA/fsa-design-system/components/progress/index.md

 ### Use When

-* The system has started an asynchronous process within a feature or section of the application
+* The system has started an asynchronous process within a feature or section of the application that is not currently available for interaction.
 * A User should be shown that data or files are in the process of being retrieved, updated, uploading, or deleted from the system.

 ### Don't Use